dariuswiles/rust-by-example/src/testing/doc_testing.md

-The main purpose of documentation tests is to serve as examples that exercise the functionality, which is one of the most important [guidelines][question-instead-of-unwrap].
+The main purpose of documentation tests is to serve as examples that exercise the functionality, which is one of the most important [guidelines][all-items-have-a-rustdoc-example].
 It allows using examples from docs as complete code snippets.
 But using `?` makes compilation fail since `main` returns `unit`.
 The ability to hide some source lines from documentation comes to the rescue: one may write `fn try_main() -> Result<(), ErrorType>`, hide it and